 Who can become a kidney donor?

 - Free from diseases that can damage the organs, such as diabetes, uncontrolled high blood pressure, or cancer.

 What steps should I take to become a kidney donor?

-If you decide to become a kidney donor, samples of your blood will be drawn for testing, including your blood type and other genetic information (HLA type) to see how well you match the recipient.
-These tests will be repeated 7 to 10 days before the surgery if you decide to become a donor.
+If you decide to become a kidney donor, samples of your blood will be drawn for testing, including your blood type and other genetic information (which may include HLA type) to see how well you match the recipient.
+These tests may be repeated before the surgery if you decide to become a donor.

-If your blood type and genetic information match that of the recipient, you will meet with social workers at the transplant facility to discuss other obligations.
+If your blood tests are good, you will meet with social workers at the transplant facility to discuss other obligations.
 You will be given information, such as how much time you will need to take off from work and details of surgery and the recovery process, that will help you make an informed decision.
 Your meetings with the social work team will be strictly confidential.

 When will I meet with a doctor?

 After you have decided to become a kidney donor and your crossmatch results are known, you will be evaluated by a doctor, usually a nephrologist.
 Your evaluation will begin with a medical history and physical exam.
 You will have a series of lab tests to screen for kidney function, including chemistry screen, urinalysis, and urine tests for protein.
 You may also have a CT scan of the kidneys to evaluate your kidneys, urinary tract, and other structures in your pelvis.